Vietnam protesters clash with police over economic zones law

 - Trump crosses a fateful line on trade and everything's at risk | Jon Talton

+“It’s not ruled out that the people’s patriotism was abused in order to cause public disorder,” she was quoted as saying.
+“The National Assembly calls on people to be calm and trust in the decisions of the party and state.”

+The newspaper quoted Binh Thuan provincial police as saying 102 people have been detained for questioning for their roles in the vandalism.

-Demonstrations also took place Sunday throughout the country including the capital, Hanoi, and in Ho Chi Minh City.
+Demonstrations also took place Sunday throughout the country including in Hanoi and in Ho Chi Minh City.

+A local police officer in Tuy Phong District in Binh Thuan province said traffic on Highway 1 through the area was moving early Monday after it was blocked by the protesters for more than 10 hours.

+Video clips of protesters pelting rocks and bricks at riot police in Binh Thuan province were posted on social media.